Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 Bare in mind, that there might be need to troubleshoot when the process is not stopped correctly, or in any other OS issues.
 So, make sure you look into the [Marketplace Service](https://github.com/Psychedelic/nft-marketplace) guidelines.

 👏 That's it, at this point you should have all the necessary Services running in your local replica!

+## 🙋‍♀️ F.A.Q

+### How to use a Service checked into particular commit of history?

+Let's say that there are new features in the Service repositories e.g. the `Cap` and you'd like to have it locally.
+For that, all you need to do is checkout the repository to that particular commit in the original repository history. locate the Service in the [nft-marketplace](https://github.com/Psychedelic/nft-marketplace) repository directory, open it and use the `git checkout <hash>`, as you'd generally do.
+In the root of [nft-marketplace-fe](https://github.com/Psychedelic/nft-marketplace-fe), you could then commit the point in history you're interested in, to your current feature branch.

+### What's the interface to interact with the Marketplace?

+You'd start by looking into the Marketplace Canister Candid IDL (the interface description language file).
+Open the [Candid marketplace.did](https://github.com/Psychedelic/nft-marketplace/blob/develop/marketplace/marketplace.did) and read the `Service` field, which provides the endpoints you'll be interested in!

+### Why I'm getting unauthorised when I try to X or Y?

+The Services you're interacting with have restrictions, for example, the marketplace can't simply move a client balance; or transfer tokens to users without explicit approvals and verification.
+We won't go through the specifications for the approval/allowances in the business logic, as that's publicly available in the [nft-marketplace](https://github.com/Psychedelic/nft-marketplace) repository source-code, but you need to understand the basics.

+A practical example of how allowances are managed (approvals, ownership, controllers) is to check the [healtcheck](https://github.com/Psychedelic/nft-marketplace/blob/develop/healthcheck.sh), that while does not provide an example of all possible use-cases, gives you an idea of how it sets permissions.